Relationship counselling FAQs

 As an organisational member of the BACP (British Association for Counselling and Psychotherapy) we are bound by its Ethical Framework for Good Practice in Counselling and Psychotherapy, the Ethical Guidelines for Researching Counselling and Psychotherapy (where organisations undertake research) and subject to the Professional Conduct Procedure for the time being in force.

 Will I have to pay a fee?

-Marriage Care is a registered charity and we don’t charge a fixed fee for our counselling service, apart from an initial registration fee of £10.
-You will never be turned away because you cannot afford to give very much but we do ask all counselling clients to give a donation in advance of each session of counselling.
-All our counsellors are highly trained professionals but they receive no payment for the sessions they provide – giving their time on an entirely voluntary basis.
+Marriage Care is a registered charity, however we charge a fixed fee of £25 for our counselling sessions, and invite clients to make a donation on top of this fee wherever possible.
+We also request a non-refundable registration fee of £25 to join our waiting list.
+You will never be turned away because you cannot afford to give very much, please contact the Appointments Service if you would like to discuss this.
+All of our counsellors are highly trained professionals but they receive no payment for the sessions they provide – giving their time on an entirely voluntary basis.
 However, in order to maintain their ongoing training, supervision and the overall service each session costs Marriage Care around £65.
-Our Appointments Service will ask for your first donation over the telephone when they are in a position to offer you an appointment and donations for all future sessions will be handled directly by your counsellor.
+You can read more about this in our useful donations guide leaflet at the bottom of this page.

 How do I get an appointment?

 You can register on-line, which includes paying a £25 non-refundable registration fee and completing an initial survey that will be emailed to you and your partner, or just to you if you register as an individual.
 Once the surveys are completed this will secure your place on the waiting list.

 When an appointment is available for you our appointments team will contact you with the details.
 Please be aware that our calls will come from a withheld/private number.